cb-geo/lem-doc/input/input.md

 ## Reconnection

-The re-connection is an argument in the `mesh` element, "status": yes adds an increase in stiffness from 0 stiffness, when  an element gets reconnected.
+The re-connection is an argument in the `mesh` element, `status: yes` adds an increase in stiffness from `0` stiffness, when  an element gets reconnected.

 ```json
     "reconnection" : {